Michaeladze/useReactiveForm/README.md

 # useReactiveForm

-React hook for gathering form data with out unnecessary re-renders.
+React hook for gathering form data without unnecessary re-renders.

-You can find example [here](https://stackblitz.com/edit/react-ts-edmmec?file=Example.tsx)
+You can find an example [here](https://stackblitz.com/edit/react-ts-edmmec?file=Example.tsx)

 The idea is that form state is stored in `BehaviorSubject` from `rxjs`.
 When it changes, it does not re-render the component.
 Ways to re-render form:
 1. Call `validate()` function.
 2. Use `validateOnChange: true` which is basically the same as #1.
-If after validation message of the error has not changed, component **will not** re-render.
+If after validation message of the error has not changed, the component **will not** re-render.
 3. Call `update()` function.
 ___
+``

 ### Instructions:
 #### Step 1: Describe initial values and interface.